pipefunc/pipefunc/docs/source/concepts/slurm.md

 - **Submit jobs using SlurmExecutor.**
 - **Specify Resources statically or dynamically.**
 - **Control resource allocation scopes** so that resources apply either to the entire mapspec or to each individual iteration.
-- **Have functions manage their own parallelization** when running a SLURM job in sequential mode.
+- **Have functions manage their own parallelization** when running a SLURM job.
 - **Use a dictionary of executors** to run some functions via SLURM while others run on a {class}`concurrent.futures.ThreadPoolExecutor`.

 ## tl;dr